matthewalbani/docker/README.md

-Docker is an open source project to pack, ship and run any application as a lightweight container.
+Docker is an open sou

+rce project to pack, ship and run any application as a lightweight container.

 Docker containers are both *hardware-agnostic* and *platform-agnostic*.